Jensen Interceptor: Jensen FF four wheel drive

+SP

+The Jensen SP, with a Six-Pack carburettor system, was launched in 1971, as the company's new flagship replacing the FF and was one of the most powerful road cars anywhere in the world.
+This came with a vinyl roof, Learjet 8-track and a full louvred bonnet as standard.
+The 440 SP engine with its six pack carburettor produced 385 B.H.P. and a top speed of 147 mph (237 kph).
+SPs could be more economical than standard four-barrel Interceptors; 16–18 mpg could be achieved.
+Two hundred and thirty-two SPs were made, 219 in RHD and 13 in LHD.

 Convertible

 A convertible with powered soft top was introduced in 1974, mainly intended for the American market but also sold in Europe.
-267 convertibles were made.
+Two hundred sixty-seven convertibles were made.

 Coupé

 Rarer still is the Coupé version introduced in 1975; just 60 were made in the one year before the company's demise.
-The Coupé was derived from the convertible and therefore lacked the distinctive rear window of the regular car.
+The coupé was derived from the convertible and therefore lacks the distinctive rear window of the regular car.

-The Jensen Interceptor R
+Jensen Interceptor R

-A Jensen specialist JIA based in Banbury Oxfordshire, England rebuilds original Interceptors using modern components, with a General Motors supplied LS 6.2-litre naturally aspirated or Supercharged engine and 6 speed automatic or manual transmission.
+A Jensen specialist JIA based in Banbury Oxfordshire, England, rebuilds original Interceptors using modern components, with General Motors supplied LS 6.2-litre naturally aspirated or supercharged engines and six-speed automatic or manual transmissions.

 In May 2010, Jensen International Automotive was set up, with the financial backing of Carphone Warehouse founder and chairman Charles Dunstone who joined its board of directors.
 A small number of Jensen Interceptor Ss, which had started production under a previous company, were completed by Jensen International Automotive (JIA), in parallel with JIA's own production of the new Jensen Interceptor R; deliveries of the latter started at the beginning of 2011.